 On January 2, 2019, fourteen Cortes residents filed a legal petition designed to remove Anderson from office.

-Last March posted an allegation, on Cortes Radio’s Facebook page, that the SRD was involved in the GoFundMe controversy.
+Last March someone posted an allegation, on Cortes Radio’s Facebook page, that the SRD was involved in the GoFundMe allegations.
 I was initially dismissive of Paul Ryan’s statements.
-I am one of that FB page’s administrators and at one point I barred him from the group because of his persistence in making what appeared to be unsubstantiated allegations.
+I am one of that FB page’s administrators and at one point barred him from the group because of his persistence in making what appeared to be unsubstantiated allegations.
+(One of the better known petitioners, Bertha Jeffrey, was quick to come to his defence.)
 I only recently discovered that Ryan is the current Chair of the Quadra & Cortes Islands Ferry Advisory Committee (FAC), which Abram also serves on.
 Ryan held that position as early as 2010 and was also one of Abram’s appointments to Quadra Island’s Advisory Planning Commission in 2004.

 Jim Abram’s association with that the FAC goes back to 2002, when he chose the four members to serve alongside him in the Quadra Island contingent.